cgs-earth/pygeoapi-plugins/README.md

 The GeoPandas Provider enables OGC API - Feature support using GeoPandas as the backend.
 This integration can read in data files in [any of the geospatial formats supported by GeoPandas](https://geopandas.org/en/stable/docs/user_guide/io.html#supported-drivers-file-formats).

-`id_field` is the only field that is required to be labelled.
+`id_field` is the only field that is required to be labeled.

 ```yaml
 providers: